LEI-Hongfaan/UltimateOrb.Extensions.DictionaryExtensions/README.md

 License
 ====
-This project is licensed under the MIT License.
+This library is distributed under the MIT License.